 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by ROC on June 2, 2015 in hardcover and has 400 pages.
+This urban fantasy is a hardcover edition that was published by ROC on June 2, 2015 and has 400 pages.

 Explore it on Goodreads or Amazon.